sahat/jsrecipes/posts/backend/socketio-basics.md

 a _data_ event containing the text entered by the user.
 GOTO step 4 until the user leaves the page or closes their browser which emits a _disconnect_ event.

-7. Server recieves the _disconnect_ event and removes the socket connection from the pool of connected clients.
+7. Server receives the _disconnect_ event and removes the socket connection from the pool of connected clients.
 The server then broadcasts a _data_ event which lets tells the clients that a user has left the chatroom.